userdashboard/maxmind-geoip/readme.md

 [Dashboard](https://github.com/userdashboard/dashboard) is a NodeJS project that provides a reusable account management system for web applications.
 This module adds [MaxMind GeoIP](https://maxmind.com) lookup and binds a Country object to each HttpRequest.

+## Development status

+MaxMind GeoIP module is ready to use.
+The following work remains:

+- add routes to expose more of MaxMind's functionality, please help

 ## Import this module

 Edit your `package.json` to activate the module: